 Accenture in Germany is primarily a professional services firm.
 The risk analysis of our operations from an environmental point of view shows that the abstract and concrete risks are both low.
-Accenture complies with/ is not required to comply with the Minamata Convention on Mercury of 10 October 2013, the Stockholm Convention of 23 May 2001 on Persistent Organic Pollutants, and the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal of 22 March 1989.
+Accenture complies with all environmental laws applicable to our business operations.